The Ethical Tightrope: The Pentagon’s Challenge From AI Attack Drones

 One key lesson from the Ukrainian battlefield is that conditions change quickly.
 Different countries, whether allies or adversaries, may have different ethical standards regarding the development and use of lethal autonomous weapons.
 This largely depends on what happens on the battlefield.

-Recently, the U.S. Army launched the “100-Day” AI risk assessment program to strengthen and improve AI systems under ethical constraints.
+Recently, the U.S. Army introduced the “100-Day” AI risk assessment program to strengthen and improve AI systems under ethical constraints.
 These efforts underscore the importance of both human and machine capabilities.

-The Pentagon not only requires adherence to the “human-in-the-loop” principle for lethal force, but U.S. Army technology developers also recognize that advanced AI computing methods cannot replicate certain critical human traits such as morality, intuition, consciousness, and emotions.
-Although these attributes comprise a small part of decision-making, they can be crucial during combat.
+Not only does the Pentagon require adherence to the “human-in-the-loop” principle for lethal force, but also, U.S. Army technology developers recognize that advanced AI computing methods cannot replicate certain critical human traits such as morality, intuition, consciousness, and emotions.
+Although these attributes make up a small part of decision-making, they can be crucial during combat.

 Pure technology, lacking human qualities, may incur ethical risks and prove insufficient for handling the complexities of the battlefield.